YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> Do ${firstRole} and ${secondRole} need to have different features and is it possible that more than one role is played at the same time?
+> Do ${stud_role_assocend*} need to have different features and is it possible that more than one role is played at the same time?

 Level 4: Resource response with Quiz: